The Fields Beneath owner Gavin Fernback talks paper cups, alt-milks and operating one of London’s only fully vegan cafes.

 For a long time, The Fields Beneath’s bestselling food items were ham and cheese croissants and toasties, two products Fernback didn’t think were possible to lose.
 But after going vegan, he realised he couldn’t hold out for too long.

 Fernback and his wife started their journey towards veganism after reading Eating Animals by Jonathan Safran Foer.
 “That shocked us, and we spent a year still eating animals but trying to justify it, asking farmers about origin and all that shit,” says Fernback.
 And it went like that for a while, before they watched Erin Janus’s viral YouTube video, Dairy is Scary.
 That took them over the edge, and they went plant-based.

-While they started getting into vegan activism and going to events, The Fields Beneath was still serving meat.
+While they started getting into vegan activism and going to events, the cafe was still serving meat.
 But after a slaughterhouse visit in August 2016, he remembers making lunch at the cafe one Saturday.
 When he was putting slices of ham onto the bread, he kept thinking: This is one of my cats.
 This is one of my other cats.
 “I was like: ‘I can’t fucking do this anymore.
 This is when we’re going to start transitioning to a fully vegan menu.’”